 Congratulations on your acceptance to Regis!
 To assist you with your enrollment, here’s a list of next steps:

 We accept checks, money orders, and credit cards (American Express, Discover, MasterCard, and Visa.)
 Be sure to include your name on the memo line of the check or money order.
+In addition to online payment, deposits may be mailed to the address below.
+Please note deposits are non-refundable.

 Ask your high school secondary school counselors or registrar at the college you are transferring from to mail your official final transcript and final term grades directly to: